 - Experiment with your .jpg’s image quality.
 Try reducing it from 100 to 60, which is still considered high quality

 - Lower your frames per second.
-The animation won’t be as smooth, but there’s lower data stored per second, reducing your file size.
-Try 3-4 frames per second
+The animation won’t be as smooth, but there are lower data stored per second, reducing your file size.

-- Experiment with the number of colours in your GIF.
-They have a maximum of 256 colours, so lowering it will reduce the size, but the quality will be affected
+- Experiment with the number of colours.
+Lowering it will reduce the size, but the quality will be affected.

 6) Test your MMS